Margravine Cemetery

 Margravine Cemetery, also known as Hammersmith Cemetery, is in the London Borough of Hammersmith and Fulham.
 The closest London Underground station is Barons Court.

 History

-Designed by local architect George Saunders, Margravine Cemetery was opened in 1868 on a site previously occupied by market gardens and orchards, known as Fulham Fields.
+Designed for the Hammersmith Burial Board by local architect George Saunders, Margravine Cemetery was opened in 1868 on a site previously occupied by market gardens and orchards, known as Fulham Fields.
 The first burial took place on 3 November 1869.

 Margravine closed for new burials in 1951, when the 16.5 acres of cemetery land were restored by the council and designated a 'Garden of Rest'.

 Notable burials and monuments

 The cemetery contains a number of distinctive monuments, three of which are listed buildings.
 Most striking is the green bronze memorial to George Broad, who owned the foundry which made the Eros statue at Piccadilly Circus.
 Nearest Charing Cross Hospital, the Young family mausoleum is a single-storey building in Gothic architecture style.
 The third listed grave is that of an Australian gold prospector, with a bas relief of him, opposite the Young family mausoleum.

 A screen wall memorial erected by the Commonwealth War Graves Commission (who list it as Hammersmith Old Cemetery) in Section 31 lists all 191 Commonwealth service personnel buried in registered war graves in the cemetery – 186 from World War I and 5 from World War II.

 Two J. Lyons and Co. war memorials were relocated from their factory at Greenford to the cemetery in 2002.
 The World War I memorial is Grade II listed.

 There is a memorial to the 13 people killed – 11 of them women – in a 1918 explosion at Blake's munitions factory, Wood Lane.
 It was unveiled in 1920 and Grade II listed in 2017.